fetchai/docs-archived/docs/etch-language/variables.md

 ## ShardedState

 A `ShardedState` is also used for reading and writing data to the Fetch.AI ledger.
-However, it is much more efficient and powerful.

-`ShardedState` uses `State` types behind the scenes but, for `etch` programmer purposes, a `ShardedState` operates like a Map with keys and values.
+`ShardedState` uses `State` types behind the scenes but, for `etch` programmer purposes, a `ShardedState` operates like a Map with keys and values where the keys must be either `String` or `Address` types.

 In the following code, we create a `ShardedState`, `set()` a key/value pair on it, and finally we print the value using `get()` on a key with a default value.